maraisr/website/content/til/staff engineer archetypes.md

 Once you reach that 10+ year experience mark, progression can stay technical and thus staff engineer—as opposed to a manager.
 At this point, most engineers traveled their journey, have their mode of impact, and have their way of working.

-We are all different people, who bring our own impact to the table, so rather than one set of expectations for the role, [Staff Engineer Archetypes](https://staffeng.com/guides/staff-archetypes) describes four archetypes—or personas—that break the role down into smaller groups that provide a framework for how to think about the role.
+We are all different people, who bring our impact to the table, so rather than one set of expectations for the role, [Staff Engineer Archetypes](https://staffeng.com/guides/staff-archetypes) describes four archetypes—or personas—that break the role down into smaller groups that provide a framework for how to think about the role.
 They are the **Tech Lead**, the **Architect**, the **Solver**, and the **Right Hand**.

 ... worth noting here, it is most definitely okay to stay a senior engineer and not progress.

+Quite importantly, a staff engineer is there to help further the business objectives, in whatever form that takes.
+It doesn't mean you call the shots now.
+It means you should be even more aligned with business objectives and not necessarily your own.

 The [staffeng.com](https://staffeng.com/guides/staff-archetypes) article describes these four archetypes in detail, but here is my understanding: